๐Ÿฅš JS1

 No such pre-built function converts any number to a percentage, so we must write our own.
 We’re going to create a function called convertToPercentage with the following requirements:

-Given a number input When we call convertToPercentage with the number input Then we get back a string representing the percentage for that
+Then we get back a string representing the percentage equivalent of that number.

 Here are some examples: